About the Officers:

 presently an ARRL VE (Volunteer Examiner) for the Davis County ARC.

 Vice President: Don Blanchard, WA7GTU

-January of 1967 and has been an active amateur ever since that
+call WA7GTU in January of 1967 and has been an active amateur ever

-time and currently has an extra class license.
-His wife
+since that time and currently has an extra class license.
+His

-have happened.
-Don became a Net Control Station for the
+happened.
+Don became a Net Control Station for the Beehive

-Beehive Utah Net shortly after he was first licensed and served
+Utah Net shortly after he was first licensed and served twice for short

 Don retired from Southern Utah University in 2002 where he was a Professor of Electronic Engineering Technology for 38 years and served twice as Chairman of the Technology and Criminal Justice Department.
 He continues to do consulting work in radio broadcasting.